anveshmuppeda/aws/cloudpractitioner/examnotes/README.md

 - Platform as a Service (PaaS), limited to certain programming languages or Docker
 - Deploy code consistently with a known architecture: ex, ALB + EC2 + RDS
 - CodeDeploy (hybrid): deploy & upgrade any application onto servers
-- Systems Manager (hybrid): patch, configure and run commands at scale
+- Systems Manager (hybrid): patch, configure and run commands at scale without SSH
 - OpsWorks (hybrid): managed Chef and Puppet in AWS

 ---